vijayendra/polycast-test-app/README.md

 # Polycast Examples #

-I found that most of the examples provded in [Rob Dodson's Polycast](https://www.youtube.com/playlist?list=PLOU2XLYxmsII5c3Mgw6fNYCzaWrsM3sMN) was related to older version of Polymer 0.5.
+I found that most of the examples provded in [Rob Dodson's Polycast](https://www.youtube.com/playlist?list=PLOU2XLYxmsII5c3Mgw6fNYCzaWrsM3sMN) are outdated.
 Here is my attempt to covert those examples with latest version of Polymer 1.0.
-Going to put it in
-Github repo so that it will be availbale to someone who is following episodes in Polycast but want to write with Polymer 1.0.
+It will be easy for somone who is going through the episodes but wanted to write it in Polymer 1.0.

 ## Examples